-the use of agglomerative clustering, a well-known hierarchical pattern discovery technique.
-The main outcome revealed from our assessment is that the examined technique promotes the identification of a rich collection of parameterized and non-parameterized patterns of variable lengths, which give the opportunity for obtaining good bytecode size reduction.
+In this paper, we introduced a first approach that aimed at assessing the use of statistical pattern discovery for dictionary-based Java bytecode compression.
+In particular, we focused on the use of agglomerative clustering, a well-known hierarchical pattern discovery technique.
+The main outcome revealed from our assessment is that the examined technique promotes the identification of a rich collection of parameterized and nonparameterized patterns of variable lengths, which give the opportunity for obtaining good bytecode size reduction.
 However, the discovery of such a rich set of patterns for a given bytecode is certainly time consuming.
 Moreover, the complexity of finding useful combinations of patterns out of this set that result in a good bytecode size reduction is also high.
 To deal with the complexity of combining patterns we investigated two heuristics.
 Our experimental results showed that the length of the patterns should be appropriately customized so that it does not negatively affect the compression by requiring a large number of bytes for encoding the patterns.
-Moreover, our experimental results showed that non-parameterized patterns and patterns that contain a relatively small number of wildcards are the most useful in our case study.
+Moreover, our experimental results showed that nonparameterized patterns and patterns that contain a relatively small number of wildcards are the most useful in our case study.
 However, this observation may not hold for any possible Java bytecode.
-Based on these remarks, a good strategy for balancing the tradeoff between the time spent for discovering/combining patterns and the resulted bytecode size reduction is to apply the patterns discovery technique in an incremental manner.
-In a first step, the algorithm can be customized towards the discovery of small sets of patterns that contain few wildcards.
-Following, the small sets of patterns may serve as input to the algorithm towards the discovery of patterns that contain more wildcards, which may further improve the bytecode size reduction.
+Based on these remarks, a good strategy for balancing the trade-off between the time spent for discovering/combining patterns and the resulted bytecode size reduction is to apply the patterns discovery technique in an incremental manner.
+In a first step, the algorithm can be customized toward the discovery of small sets of patterns that contain few wildcards.
+Then, the small sets of patterns may serve as input to the algorithm toward the discovery of patterns that contain more wildcards, which may further improve the bytecode size reduction.

-The incremental use of the agglomerative clustering algorithm is an interesting issue for further research, along with techniques that would allow pruning patterns that are not useful, early in the patterns discovery process.
-Currently, our work is also targeted towards further improving the efficiency of the pattern combination procedure.
+The incremental use of the agglomerative clustering algorithm is an interesting issue for further research, along with techniques that would allow pruning patterns that are not useful, early in the patterns-discovery process.
+Currently, our work is also targeted toward further improving the efficiency of the pattern combination procedure.
 To this end, we aim at formulating the problem of pattern combination as a global optimization problem.
-This would allow us to investigate the use of classical global optimization techniques such as simulated annealing in conjunction with the proposed parameterized pattern discovery technique.
+This would allow us to investigate the use of classical global optimization techniques, such as simulated annealing, in conjunction with the proposed parameterized pattern discovery technique.
 Our future research further aims at the exploration of other, possibly more efficient, statistical methods for discovering patterns in Java bytecode.

-APPENDIX I
+APPENDIX